blackears/cyclopsLevelBuilder/README.md

 ## Design

 [An overview of the architecture of Cyclops Level Builder](doc/design.md) for those who want to dive into the code.

+## Contributing

+Please open small issues.
+PRs are welcome for small fixes.
+Broader ideas can be opened for discussions in the [Discussions](https://github.com/blackears/cyclopsLevelBuilder/discussions) forum.

 ## Roadmap